Coco Seney

 their hands damp, your body

 learning.
-How the bed of grass
+The bed of grass

 may feel damper yet, ants roaming.

-How crickets may watch in symphony.
+Crickets may watch in symphony.

 The backseat, as good as any.